Georgia Tech stuns Miami, wins 28-21 in overtime

-MIAMI GARDENS, Fla.
-(AP) — Antwan Owens blocked a Miami chip-shot field goal in the final seconds of regulation, Jordan Mason scored on a 1-yard rush on the first possession of overtime and Georgia Tech knocked off the Hurricanes 28-21 on Saturday.
+Antwan Owens blocked a Miami chip-shot field goal in the final seconds of regulation, Jordan Mason ran for 141 yards and scored on a 1-yard rush on the first possession of overtime and Georgia Tech knocked off the Hurricanes 28-21 on Saturday to snap a four-game slide.

+“Unbelievable resolve from our guys,” Georgia Tech coach Geoff Collins said.
+“The way they played and the way they attacked.
+The way they stayed in the moment.
+It was a complete offense, defense and special teams victory.”

 Georgia Tech (2-5, 1-3 ACC) also scored on a fumble recovery after a sack in the end zone by Ja’Quon Griffin in the first quarter, on a 41-yard pass by punter Pressley Harvin III on a fake in the second quarter and later a 35-yard strike from James Graham to Ahmearan Brown.
+The Yellow Jackets finished off the win by getting a fourth-down stop inside their 5, by maybe a couple of inches, to end Miami’s lone overtime possession.

+“By far the best play I’ve ever had in my life,” Harvin said of his pinpoint pass to Nathan Cottrell for the fake-punt score.

-Miami missed three field goals in the game, all of them from 34 yards or closer.
+Miami (3-4, 1-3) matched its worst seven-game start in 22 years.
+The Hurricanes missed three more field goals, all from relatively close range.
 Turner Davidson missed a 34-yarder in the second quarter, Bubba Baxa missed a 27-yarder late in the fourth and then Davidson’s 25-yarder at the end was blocked by Owens.

 The Hurricanes have now missed six field goals inside of 34 yards this season, plus two extra points.

+All four of Miami’s losses have been by seven points or fewer, and missed kicks have been a factor in all of them.
+Baxa had short misses in Miami’s losses to Florida and North Carolina, and a missed PAT late against Virginia Tech kept Miami from taking a 36-35 lead late in what became a 42-35 loss.

+“We’re a brotherhood,” said receiver KJ Osborn, who had a touchdown catch for the Hurricanes.
+“We’re in this to the end.”

-Cam’Ron Harris rushed for 136 yards and N’Kosi Perry threw touchdown passes to Harris and KJ Osborn for Miami (3-4, 1-3) — which needs to win three of its final five games just to become bowl-eligible.
+Cam’Ron Harris rushed for 136 yards and N’Kosi Perry threw touchdown passes to Harris and Osborn for Miami, which needs to win three of its final five games just to become bowl-eligible.

 Miami lost top running back DeeJay Dallas in the first quarter to what appeared to be a right knee injury, watched Perry get shaken up — but return — in the third quarter and had linebacker Michael Pinckney depart in the second half as well.